Tap to search

 Zelo – Mantua (50 km)

-This morning we head for the village of Bergantino, home of the distinctive Museum of Fairground Rides and its collection of street organs, all expertly restored and thunderous!.
-However, first things first.
-We are in the heartland of Grana Padano – the archrival of Parmesan and after visiting a local cheese factory, we enjoy a degustazione of sharp and seasoned Grana, washed down with a glass of Valpolicella.
+This morning we head for the village of Bergantino, home of the distinctive Museum of Fairground Rides and its collection of street organs, all expertly restored (and thunderous!).
+But first things first: we are in the heartland of Grana Padano the arch-rival of Parmesan and after visiting the local cheese factory, we enjoy a degustazione of sharp and seasoned Grana, washed down with a glass of Valpolicella.
 After our customary picnic lunch, we leave Bergantino and follow the river to Ostiglia, famed for its medieval fortress and the fierce fighting that took place here in 1945, as the Allies and partisans drove Hitler's forces back.
 We ride on and rejoin our barge at Governolo Lock, where Mantua's River Mincio flows into the Po.
-Veering north, we cruise through the lush wetlands that finally emerge into the glorious "lakes" of Mantua.
+Veering north, we cruise through the lush wetlands that finally emerge into the glorious lakes of Mantua.

 Mantua round tour (35 km)